 Grade: | Moderate / hard (some steep sections) |

-Once you’ve finished exploring this fascinating suburb, retrace your steps to either the West Head Lookout or the Resolute Picnic Area.
+Once you’ve finished exploring this charming coastal spot, you can retrace your steps to either West Head Lookout or the Resolute Picnic Area.

 Great Mackerel Beach Walk | |